bata24/gef/docs/FAQ.md

 ## What is `/tmp/gef`?
 This is the directory where GEF temporarily stores files.

-Since it is used for caching, there is no problem in deleting it.
+As it is used for caching, deleting it does not cause any issues.
 It will be created automatically the next time GEF starts.

 ## What is `install-minimal.sh`?
-This is an installer for running GEF in limited environments where required packages cannot be installed for some reason.
+This is an installer for running GEF in restricted environments where required packages cannot be installed due to various limitations.

 Usage:
 ```